Diismas19/card_collection/README.md

 ```
 python3 swap.py deck.txt
 ```
 where this time, deck.txt is the new deck that you want to buy.
-This function will print wich cards you already have, and wich ones you need to buy.
+This function will print which cards you already have, and which ones you need to buy.

 Another function is the minus.py.
 Suppose that you have a big .txt file with some cards and want to take out a list of the, with another .txt file you can take out the cards from the big.txt with the cards of small.txt, doing
 ```